redox-os/book/src/important-programs.md

 Redox is designed to be source-compatible with most Unix, Linux and POSIX-compliant applications, only requiring compilation.

-This page lists programs are known to work well on Redox or how well it was tested.
-All programs are compiled through our build system called cookbook, which also includes all kind of patches and fork required to make it run on Redox.
+This page lists programs that are known to work well on Redox or how well it was tested.
+All programs are compiled through our build system called cookbook, which includes all kinds of patches and forks that are required to make it run on Redox.

-All of these list are tested from x86_64 architecture, other architecture test result may not been tested yet.
+Everything on these lists are tested on the x86_64 architecture, other architecture test results may not have been tested yet.

 ## Compilers

-These compilers have been tested to build on Redox, but runtime result varies:
+These compilers have been tested to build on Redox, but the runtime result varies:

 | Name | Can Cross-compile from Linux | Can compile programs on Redox | Compiled programs can run on Redox |
 |---|---|---|---|